-Arch development, sometimes referred to as expansion, is used in conjunction with orthodontic treatment in order to create the necessary space to accommodate straight teeth.
+Arch development, or expansion, is used in conjunction with orthodontic treatment in order to create the necessary space to accommodate straight teeth

 A significant percentage of patients with crooked teeth have underdeveloped dental arches.
 This condition of underdeveloped dental arches is the result of many possible factors, including: genetics, thumb sucking, over use of a pacifier, too soft of a diet, baby bottle rather than nursing, mouth breather, enlarged tonsils and adenoids, allergies, etc.